My role in the project

 This had a huge impact leading into the wireframe stage as we were able to cater for multiple personas in the collections list part of her website.
-We could cater for users who wanted to view packages but also those who wanted individual props.
-Previously the website design did not allow for both cases and Boho and Bloom was potentially losing out on customers progressing through to conversion.

 Once I had created Leah's user personas, I then created a draft information architecture for her website.
 This was a critical part before moving into wireframes as it sets the hierarchy of how the user will navigate through pages and find information.